Summary and Schedule

 - {pegboard} (development version)

-- {tinkr} (markdown parser required by {pegboard}, development version)
+- {tinkr} (markdown parser required by {pegboard})

 Once you have Git, R, and Pandoc installed, these packages can be installed and updated via: